bcgov/emcr-dfa-portal/Onboarding.md

 Both APIs require user secrets configuration for local development.

 1. Configure user secrets:
-   - Reference the structure from the Confluence page (URL needed)
+   - Reference the structure from the Confluence page
    - Configuration details should be added using .NET User Secrets

 ### Running DFA Private Sector API